 The concept of having no central entity control currency seems attractive to a lot of people.
 However, trust in some decentralised entity means trusting the way that they operate their business - how they’re able to audit their code, and write bug-free software.
 The only thing I know about software is that it isn’t ever bug-free.
-Code that has small numbers of bugs is widely deployed, well tested, and reviewed in detail.
+To reduce MTBF, you implement things multiple times, in disjoint environments.
+That said, the latest hack on a cryptocurrency/smart wallet I saw, made me wonder about their testing.

 Welcome to a new rob.sh, apologies for the outage.
 I needed to migrate the site to something that was lower maintenance.
 I’m working on migrating the old rob.sh content to this new site, but it may take a little time to do so.
 Please let me know if there are specific articles from the old site that you’d like me to prioritise!
 The site now uses hugo rather than django.
 This means that I can avoid running a bunch of backend infrastructure.